Why work with the University of Plymouth?

 Exploring potential partnerships

 We receive a wide range of requests to establish collaborative higher education partnerships.
-If you're interested in developing a relationship with Plymouth University, please follow the relevant link below to find the information, documents and processes that will inform your application.
+If you're interested in developing a relationship with the University of Plymouth, please follow the relevant link below to find the information, documents and processes that will inform your application.

 We operate various types of partnership model here, including: